naja-js/naja/docs/snippets.md

 In such case, the `afterUpdate` event is not dispatched for that snippet.

 ?> The snippet update events are available since version 1.2.0.

+?> The `event.fromCache` flag is available since version 1.8.0.